miq28/glints-weekly-assessment/week12-tech-tryout-3/readme.md

 This project is for Week12 / Tech Tryout 3 weekly assesment project at PTB1 Glints Academy.

-This project has been temporarily has been deployed in Heroku, please check this link:
+This project temporarily has been deployed in Heroku, please check this link:

 [PTB1 Week 12 / TECH TRYOUT 3](https://ptb1prod.herokuapp.com/)